biomedia-mira/shift_identification/README.md

 # Automatic dataset shift identification to support root cause analysis of AI performance drift

-This repository contains the code associated with the paper 'Automatic dataset shift identification to support root cause analysis of AI performance drift'.
+This repository contains the code associated with the paper [Automatic dataset shift identification to support root cause analysis of AI performance drift](https://arxiv.org/abs/2411.07940).

 ## Overview
 The code is divided into the following main folders: